-- The University of Alberta signed an MOU with online education provider Udacity for collaborative experimental work on online learning management systems, with the goal of developing, testing, and implementing a small number of high-quality and distinctive massive open online courses (MOOCs) based on select U of A courses.
+- The U of A signed a memorandum of understanding with online education provider Udacity for collaborative experimental work on online learning management systems, with the goal of developing, testing, and implementing a small number of high-quality and distinctive massive open online courses (MOOCs) based on select U of A courses.
 The U of A's strength in educational technology, post-secondary pedagogy, and machine-learning research made it an attractive partner to this U.S. company. - The U of A's first MOOC, Dino 101, is planned for implementation in Fall 2013.

-See Appendix 10 for details on selected e-Learning and digitally-supported teaching and learning activities across University of Alberta campuses, including:
+See Appendix 10 for details on selected e-learning and digitally supported teaching and learning activities across U of A campuses, including the following:

-The U of A's has innovative and popular digitally-supported physical therapy satellite programs in Calgary and at Camrose.
+The U of A has innovative and popular digitally supported physical therapy satellite programs in Calgary and Camrose.
 These programs were initiated to help deal with the supply and demand issues related to therapists that have occurred in rural and southern Alberta.